 For the Marvel Universe, they’re best known for their infrequent visits to Earth to judge the progress of the lifeforms here – each time deciding between killing all life, forcibly evolving some creators, or leaving everything untouched.
 They are responsible for the creation of the mutant gene in humans, as well as creating both the Eternals and the Deviants.
 During one of their visits, the combined forces of humans’ mythological gods attempted to prevent a judgment by the Celestials, and their battle ended in a stalemate.

 At an average height of 2000 feet, the Celestials are an awesome sight in their rare appearances in Marvel comics.
 Their powers are seemingly limitless, with everything from moving planets to creating (and destroying) universes.
-That being said, they’ve been killed once on a comics page – in a recent issue of Uncanny Avengers thanks to the Apocalypse Twins – but that doesn’t diminish their threat at all.
+That being said, they’ve been killed once on a comics page but that doesn’t diminish their threat at all.

 In the aforementioned Secret Invasion, the Skrulls embarked on a years-long covert plan to infiltrate the human race with sleeper Skull agents in positions of power – both in government and literal power: superheroes.
 Although they were ultimately turned back, they caused a sizeable rift in the superhero community which was taken advantage of by Norman Osborn when he took control of the U.S. government’s authority on superheroes.

 In the aftermath of Secret Invasion, the Skrull Empire has smaller numbers but still poses a sizeable threat.
-They were unlikely allies in Earth’s defense against the Builders in Infinity, but that doesn’t mean they’re our friends – only that they had mutual enemies as us.
+They were unlikely allies in Earth’s defense against the Builders in Infinity.

 Intended initially to be a one-time character, Galactus quickly became a major part of the Marvel U – in earth-shattering events of Fantastic Four, as well as in Thor and in the creation, management and rebellion by his one-time herald the Silver Surfer.